Magnetic field effect on tunneling through triple barrier in AB bilayer graphene: Introduction

 \section{Introduction}

-Since its discovery in 2004, graphene \cite{graphene} has been the focus of multiple theoretical and experimental investigations.
-This is due to its remarkable features on the one hand, and its broad range of potential applications in both fundamental and technological sciences on the other.
-In fact, unlike charge carriers in ordinary materials, those in graphene behave like relativistic massless particles and possess a linear energy dispersion at the Dirac points \cite{Katsnelson,Zhang,Neto,Gusynin}.
-As a result, graphene exhibits unusual electronic properties such as an unconventional quantum Hall effect \cite{Gusynin, Novoselov,Tan}, the Klein paradox \cite{Katsnelson,Young,Stander}, and a minimum conductivity \cite{Novoselov,Tworzydlo}.
-Graphene is a promising material for applications such as carbon-based transistors \cite{Lemme, Lin, Cheng, Zhan}, optoelectronic devices \cite{Bonaccorso, Liu, Sun}, and strain sensors \cite{Jeong, Zhao, Tian, Chun} due to its high electronic mobility \cite{Novoselov, Bolotin, Morozov}, high thermal conductivity \cite{Balandin, Geim}, and optical and mechanical qualities \cite{Nair, Lee}.
+{Numerous theoretical and experimental studies have been conducted on graphene \cite{graphene} since its discovery in 2004.
+This is because of its remarkable features on the one hand and its broad range of potential applications in both fundamental and technological sciences on the other.
+Unlike ordinary materials, graphene exhibits unusual electronic properties.
+In fact, it has a very high electronic mobility of 250 000 cm$^2$/Vs, which is 20 times greater than that of GaAS \cite{Novoselov,Pulizzi,Bolotin,Morozov,Gosling}.
+In addition, in graphene, charge carriers behave like relativistic massless particles and possess a linear energy dispersion at the Dirac points \cite{Katsnelson,Zhang,Neto,Gusynin,Farjadian}.
+Moreover, graphene has a zero band gap energy \cite{Peng,Cheung,Joaud}, an unconventional quantum Hall effect \cite{Gusynin, Novoselov,Tan,Anirban} and a minimum conductivity \cite{Novoselov,Tworzydlo}.
+Another remarkable property of graphene is the phenomenon known as Klein tunneling, where electrons can tunnel perfectly through a potential barrier \cite{Katsnelson,Young,Stander,Korol,Correa,Nadi}}.
+Graphene is a promising material for applications such as carbon-based transistors \cite{Lemme, Lin, Cheng, Zhan,Duan,Hussain}, optoelectronic devices \cite{Bonaccorso, Liu, Sun}, and strain sensors \cite{Jeong, Zhao, Tian, Chun} due to its high electronic mobility, high thermal conductivity \cite{Balandin, Geim}, and optical and mechanical properties \cite{Nair, Lee,Ömer}.
 However, since the graphene conduction and valence bands touch each other, an energy gap must be opened to confine electrons in graphene and enable transistors to switch off \cite{Tudorovskiy,Yung}.
-One of the techniques to open and control a gap is the application of an external electric field on AB bilayer graphene \cite{McCann,Abergel,Tang}.
+One of the techniques to open and control a gap is the application of an external electric field to AB bilayer graphene \cite{McCann,Abergel,Tang}.